 What’s a target audience?

-A great way to start thinking about your target audience is to research potential customer demographics and create a customer persona.
+A great way to start thinking about your target market and audience is to research potential customer demographics and create a customer persona.
 A customer persona is a fictionalized representation of your ideal customer that will help you better understand the needs of your target audience.

-Envision the kind of person you think would benefit most from your product or service, and ask yourself:
+Start identifying your target audience by envisioning the kind of person you think would benefit most from your product or service, and ask yourself:

 - How old is this person?

 - Where do they live?

 - What kind of job do they have?